Uberi/Fraction.ahk/README.md

 Multiplies the fraction with `Fraction` object `Value` and returns the fraction.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 The fraction is modified in place.

 ### SomeFraction := SomeFraction.Divide(Value)

 Divides the fraction by `Fraction` object `Value` and returns the fraction.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 The fraction is modified in place.

 ### SomeFraction := SomeFraction.Remainder(Value)

 Sets the fraction to the remainder of dividing the fraction by `Fraction` object `Value` and returns the fraction.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 The fraction is modified in place.